MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ---
 title: Hotpatch for Windows Server Azure Edition
-description: 'Learn how hotpatch for Windows Server Datacenter: Azure Edition works and how to enable it'
+description: 'Learn how Hotpatch for Windows Server Datacenter: Azure Edition works and how to enable it'
 author: robinharwood
 ms.topic: conceptual
 ms.date: 10/14/2024